Yabause/yabause/yabause/src/libretro/README.md

 # Kronos libretro

 ## How to build
-From the root project directory, run `make -C libretro`.
+From the root project directory, run `make -C yabause/src/libretro`.

 Library will be built in the libretro subfolder.